gnu-octave/packages/CONTRIBUTING.md

   - `icon`: any [free FontAwesome](tawesome.com/icons?d=gallery&p=2&m=free)
     class string is permitted.
 The icon is part of the hyperlink.

-  - `label`: of the hyperlink.
+  - `label`: string of the hyperlink.

-  - `url`: of the hyperlink.
+  - `url`: string of the hyperlink.

-  You are free to choose links describing your project best.
+  You are free to choose any links in any order describing your package best.
   However, it has proved useful to give some basic information, as seen in the example above: